Setup

 macOS

-To install Python for macOS go to the Python website and click the yellow button that says Download Python 3.X.X.
-The website will detect your operating system and download the correct file for your computer.
+To install Python on macOS, go to the Python website and click the yellow Download Python 3.X.X button.
+The site will automatically detect your system and download the correct installer.

 Version Control